 Drowsiness during the day in adolescents becomes an epidemic, the cause of this drowsiness comes mostly from social factors compared to an increase in homeostatic sleep urges.
 Many teenagers have a busy schedule while at school to reduce sleep time.
 Unlike adults, teens need more time to sleep, 9-10 hours per night, but 45% reported as teenagers sleeping less than eight hours per night (2,6).
 According to The National Sleep Foundation, the recommended duration of sleep for adolescents is 8-10 hours (1).
-The Ministry of Health of the Republic of Indonesia also supports the need for sleep according to sleep with a duration of 8-9 hours (3,6).
+The Ministry of Health of the Republic of Indonesia also supports the need for sleep according to age, where at the age of 12-18 years it is recommended to sleep with a duration of 8-9 hours (3,6).